Boiled or blanched

 Put the cabbage leaves or shredded cabbage in a large pan and cover halfway with water.
 Bring to the boil and cook for 3-5 mins or until tender.

-Under-active thyroid gland (hypothyroidism): There is some concern that cabbage might make this condition worse.
 It’s best to avoid cabbage if you have an under-active thyroid gland.
 Surgery: Cabbage might affect blood glucose levels and could interfere with blood sugar control during and after surgical procedures.

 Using cabbage leaves for engorgement

 A 2012 review of studies supports the idea that cabbage leaves are a reliable way to find the relief you need.
 The review found that using cabbage leaves reduced the pain and hardness of engorged breasts and made it easier for people to continue breastfeeding for longer.

 You can remove the leaves that have the spots and safely use the inner leaves.
 That “black stuff” is cabbage mould and should be discarded.
 Even if you haave to throw away the entire head of cabbage.
 Anything that is mouldy is essentially unsafe to eat in any form — cooked or uncooked.

 Cabbage.
 The outer layer isn’t going to be eaten so why wash it?
 There’s good reason: Worms or other insects could be inside the cabbage, so to be safe, remove the thick outer leaves, cut the cabbage into wedges, and rinse them in a colander under running water.

 Cabbage is a nutritious vegetable that has many applications and goes well with everything from pork and beef to lamb, chicken, and other poultry.